pancongliang/openshift/operator/acs/readme.md

 * Central fetches the image scan results for all active images from Scanner or other integrated image scanners that you use and updates the results every 4 hours.

-* Change the interval for periodic scanning images(Unverified)
+* Change the interval for periodic scanning images
   ```
   export ROX_REPROCESSING_INTERVAL="30m"